 Rules are made for a reason.
 Before attempting to overhaul a rule that some homeowners may object to, consider why that rule is in place to begin with.
 Determine what purpose it serves and what issues it helps to protect against.
 There may be cases where a guideline is outdated or irrelevant and should be updated or removed, but in other instances, it should remain.
 Do your due diligence and thoroughly research issues first before proposing changes.

 Make sure changes are reasonable and enforceable.
 The HOA’s governing documents apply to all homeowners.
 Any rule changes should be within the best interest of the entire community, not just a few individuals or groups.
 Plus, these regulations must be fair and enforceable without violating any local, state, or federal laws.
 For instance, putting age restrictions on pool use is typically a violation of the Fair Housing Act.
 Make sure all rule changes are legal.
+Here’s a full article that covers the HOA ARC guidelines topic.

 Provide notice to members.
 Some states require that members be given ample notice of any proposed rule changes so that they have the opportunity to review them and provide feedback.
 Other states do not have these guidelines in place.
 Regardless, the HOA should be open and transparent in order to create more buy-in from homeowners.
 Take feedback into consideration to improve or clarify regulations and make them more effective.